Oyl-Wallet/alkanes-contract-indexer/README.md

   - fetches each pool's details with bounded parallelism (10 in-flight) via `get_pool_details_via_raw_simulate(&url, pool_block, pool_tx)`; failures are skipped and logged upstream
   - batch upserts `Pool` and inserts new `PoolState` snapshots on change

+### Ignored transactions
+- Some transactions can be temporarily excluded from decode/trace if they consistently return no trace or otherwise block batch processing.
+- The ignore list is implemented as a constant array in `src/helpers/protostone.rs` named `IGNORED_TRACE_TXIDS` (big-endian txid strings).
+Any txid in this list is filtered out before any decode/trace work and a log line is emitted at INFO: "skipping txid from ignore list".
+- To add or remove entries, edit `IGNORED_TRACE_TXIDS` and rebuild.
+This is intended as an operational safety valve; prefer fixing upstream issues where possible.

 ### Pool discovery implementation details
 - We rely on deezel-common's `alkanes::amm::AmmManager` helpers, which accept a Sandshrew/Metashrew URL parameter.
 - The indexer reads `SANDSHREW_RPC_URL` from the environment and passes it to these helpers; we do not mutate process env at runtime.